On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Well-posedness of the Martingale problem : proof of Theorem

 so that the marginal laws of the canonical process are the same under $\mathbb{P}^\alpha$ and $\tilde{\mathbb{P}}^\alpha$.
 We extend the result on $\R_+$ thanks to regular conditional probabilities, see Chapter 6.2 in \cite{stro:vara:79} .
-Uniqueness then follows from Corollary 6.2.4 of \cite{stro:vara:79}.\\
+Uniqueness then follows from Corollary 6.2.4 of \cite{stro:vara:79}. { The strong Markov property follows from Theorem 4.2 in \cite{EK:86}.}\\